 Menopause Diet Plan

 Menopause is a significant physiological transition that changes how the body manages weight, bone density, cardiovascular health, and mood.
-As a nutrition professional, I work with many women navigating these changes and finding that strategies that worked before menopause need updating.
+From an informational perspective, I work with many women navigating these changes and finding that strategies that worked before menopause need updating.
 This guide gives you a practical 5-day meal plan alongside the nutritional science that explains why each element matters.
 Additionally, exploring a best sleep recovery supplement is a great way to accelerate your results.

 Key Nutrition Priorities During Menopause